Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Method details

-Neuron activity evolved according to the leaky-integrate-and-fire (LIF) model with exponential excitatory and inhibitory synapses.
+Neural activity evolved according to the leaky-integrate-and-fire (LIF) model with exponential excitatory and inhibitory synapses.
 In this model, the dynamics of the membrane potential of the $i^{th}$ neuron in population $\alpha \in \{E,I\}$ are described by

-~\\ where $\tau_{\mathrm{m}}^{\alpha}$ is the membrane time constant of cells in population $\alpha$. $I_{\mathrm{rec},i}^{\alpha}$ is the recurrent input to cell $i$ in population $\alpha$ from other neurons in the network, $I_{\mathrm{b},i}^{\alpha}$ represents background external input, and $I_{\mathrm{stim},i}^{\alpha}$ is an additional external input representing sensory stimulation.
+~\\ where $\tau_{\mathrm{m}}^{\alpha}$ is the membrane time constant of cells in population $\alpha$, $I_{\mathrm{rec},i}^{\alpha}$ is the recurrent input to cell $i$ in population $\alpha$ from other neurons in the network, $I_{\mathrm{b},i}^{\alpha}$ represents background external input, and $I_{\mathrm{stim},i}^{\alpha}$ is an additional external input representing sensory stimulation.
 When the membrane potential $V_{i}^{\alpha}$ reaches a threshold $V_{\mathrm{thresh}}^{\alpha}$, a spike is emitted by the neuron and its membrane potential is reset to a value $V_{\mathrm{r}}^{\alpha}$.
 After spike emission, the membrane potential remains clamped at the reset value for a refractory period of length $\tau_{\mathrm{ref}}^{\alpha}$.